 - Did you obtain coverage from a broker and, if so, what representations did the broker make in regard to what the policy would cover?

 Another issue to consider is a possible errors and omissions claim against your insurance broker.
 Broker liability law differs from state to state, however, New Jersey recognizes broad broker liability in tort, while some states like New York have narrower contract-based broker liability.

 We note that many consider the analog to business interruption insurance to be rent insurance which generally protects against loss of a contractual stream of income, such as rental income paid by a tenant to a landlord, and should be considered where applicable to the context.

 Finally, please note that certain governments are considering legislation to help policyholders in dealing with certain exclusions under standard BI policies.

-If you have business interruption questions, please contact Tom Novak or Elissa Glasband and provide us with your policies including riders and endorsements.
+If you have business interruption questions, please contact Tom Novak and provide your policies including riders and endorsements.

 This Client Alert has been prepared by Sills Cummis & Gross P.C. for informational purposes only and does not constitute advertising or solicitation and should not be used or taken as legal advice.
 Those seeking legal advice should contact a member of the Firm or legal counsel licensed in their state.
 Transmission of this information is not intended to create, and receipt does not constitute, an attorney-client relationship.
 Confidential information should not be sent to Sills Cummis & Gross without first communicating directly with a member of the Firm about establishing an attorney-client relationship.